Hypermnestra

-In Greek mythology, Hypermnestra (Ὑπερμνήστρα, Hypermnēstra) was by birth a Libyan princess and by marriage a queen of Argos.
+In Greek mythology, Hypermnestra (Ὑπερμνήστρα) was by birth a Libyan princess and by marriage a queen of Argos.
 She is a daughter of King Danaus, and one of the 50 Danaids.
 Hypermnestra is most notable for being the only Danaid that betrayed her father and refused to kill her husband Lynceus, the future king of Argos.

 Family

 Hypermnestra was one of two daughters born of King Danaus of Libya and Elephantis, with her only full sister being Gorgophone, as the rest of the 48 Danaids were begotten by other women.
 Danaus was the son of King Belus of Egypt and either the naiad Archiroe, daughter of the river god Nilus, or Side, the namesake of Sidon.

 In other versions of the myth, all of the Danaids were born of Melia, daughter of King Agenor of Tyre.

 Mythology

 Hypermnestra's father, King Danaus of Libya had a twin brother Aegyptus, an Egyptian king.
 Both men fathered 50 children, with Danaus having 50 daughters (the Danaids) and Aegyptus having 50 sons.
 Aegyptus proposed marriages between all their children, but Danaus refused and fled with his family to Argos, as an oracle once foretold that he would die by the hand of his son-in-law.
 King Pelasgus of Argos surrendered the city to Danaus, and he became king.

 Aegyptus was enraged by his brother's betrayal.
 He organized an army led by all his sons, and sent them to Argos with the command that they should not return until either Danaus was dead or he had consented to let the brothers marry the Danaids.
 Danaus, facing siege and a probable loss, agreed to let the brothers marry his daughters in a large wedding feast where every couple was married on the same night.
 However, he gave all the Danaids swords, and instructed them to kill their husbands after they had fallen asleep on their wedding night and bring their heads to him as proof of the deed.